VishApp/multiagent-debugger/README.md

 # Multi-Agent Debugger

 A powerful Python package that uses multiple AI agents to debug API failures by analyzing logs, code, and user questions.
-Built with CrewAI and LangChain, it supports LLM providers including OpenAI, Anthropic, Google, Ollama, and more.
+Built with CrewAI, it supports LLM providers including OpenAI, Anthropic, Google, Ollama, and more.

 ## 🎥 Demo Video